|San Miguel Mining Village||Spain|

 In its heyday around 1900 to 1914 the mine employed about 400 men of which half actually lived and were housed there.
 San Miguel was equipped with a small, fully-staff hospital, had its own shops and repair sheds for the locomotives and good housing for the level expected at the time.
 There was also a small church, barracks and carpenters shop.
 The imposing ruins of the House of Address still reveal the importance of this mine.

 The private narrow gauge railway carried the ore to a junction with the main Huelva line.
-The property has been in private hands since 1926 and since then no underground mining has been carried out, all the extractive operations being done in the small open-cast.
+The property has been in private hands since 1926 and since then no underground mining has been carried out, all the extraction operations being done in the small open-cast.
 Rio Tinto rented this open-cast and worked it on a small scale for eleven years (1959-1970).
 Except for the gold ores taken in 1994 no further mineral has been mined.

-Click on image to enlarge picture
+Click on image to enlarge picture & zoom in

 Downloadable Document Attachment: